 Incorporating literary devices into lessons?
 Try these ten poems to teach figurative language.

 One way that I teach poetry is alongside literature, a bit of a paired activity.
 I search for new poets from varying backgrounds and time periods.
 I typically switch up poetry every school year, so I have a vast amount of poems that I can recommend to you.
+(If you want to download this list, I have a printable version in my resource library.
+I’ll email you the password, and you can download the list and many more activities.)

 Specifically, if you are looking for poems to teach figurative language, I have ideas.
 Look at these suggestions: